nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Detect drops in coverage with [go-test-coverage](https://github.com/vladopajic/go-test-coverage)

-This tool designed to report issues when test coverage falls below a specified threshold.
+This tool is designed to report issues when test coverage falls below a specified threshold.
 Likely you would want to use it in the CI. — [@vladopajic](https://github.com/vladopajic)

 ```